 Students can analyze, evaluate, and synthesize data to reach a conclusion or develop a position.

 Students are able to explain and apply quantitative techniques to analyze data or solve problems.

 Knowledge of Human Cultures and the Natural World

 Students can apply relevant concepts to create, interpret, or explain a variety of cultural or natural phenomena.

 Students can recognize a complex personal, professional, or public issue related to environmental responsibility, ethical or spiritual reflection, health and wellness, human diversity, or social justice; analyze that issue; and argue effectively for a personal position on it.

 Integration of Learning

-Students can make connections among ideas and experiences and synthesize ideas across perspectives.
+Students can identify and elaborate on connections among ideas and experiences and synthesize ideas from multiple perspectives.